OCA/stock-logistics-workflow/stock_dynamic_routing/README.rst

 You can configure a dynamic routing for the put-away on the High-Bay Location.
 The operation type of the new Handover move will the one of the matching routing rule, and its destination will be the destination of the operation type.

+**Notes about Odoo 18.0+**

+Compared to new Odoo dynamic push rules, here all steps are planned in advance.
+The move to the final destination always exists and the put-away has already been executed so that the final bin is already known.
+The intermediate step before reaching this final destination will also have it's put-away computed.
+As each step is planned in advance, you can also properly respect the operation shipping policy.

 **Table of contents**